Management systems generally follow a 'plan-do-check-act' model:

 - Plan - identify the key legal requirements and establish your overall policy.
 See key health and safety management legal obligations.

 - Do - decide what procedures you need and implement them.

 - Check - set targets and objectives, and assess whether you are achieving them.
 See control and review your management systems.

 - Act - take steps to continually improve the system.
-For example, you might want to update procedures or provide better training if you introduce new processes or equipment or if you have problems in a particular area.
+For example, you might want to update procedures if you introduce new equipment or processes.
+You may decide to provide better training if you have problems in a particular area.

 In the short term, introducing a new management system involves extra work and costs time and money.
 Employees may find it difficult to see what's in it for them, and resist the changes involved.
-From the start, top-level management commitment and effective communication with employees are essential parts of making it happen.
+Top-level management commitment is key.
+Effective communication with employees is also a vital part of making it happen.